jhpyle/docassemble/_docs/api.md

 Response on success: [200]

-Body of response: a [JSON] string containing the new API key.
+Body of response: a [JSON] string containing the new API key

 ## <a name="api_user_api_patch"></a>Update an API key for the user